CanonicalLtd/maas-docs/en/contributing-git.md

  - caching your [password](https://help.github.com/articles/caching-your-github-password-in-git/)

 You can push your changes to GitHub at any time (i.e. you do not need to be finished your intended work).
-Doing so can be seen as a form of off-disk backup.
+Doing so can be a form of off-disk backup.

 8. [Create a Pull Request][github-help-pr] (PR).
 This is done within GitHub:
 Navigate to your branch and hit the compare button -